 A procedure is then created that allows for the rapid cleaning, the replacement of oil/grease and necessary services to be done as quickly and efficiently as possible.

 Phase 4.
 General inspections

-Once you get that staff be responsible for cleaning, lubrication and minor adjustments, you should train the production personnel so that they can inspect and check the equipment for minor failures and failures in gestation process, and of course, solve them.
+Once the staff are responsible for cleaning, lubrication and minor adjustments of their machinery you should train the production personnel so that they can inspect and check the equipment for minor failures and sources of potential failures in the future.

 Phase 5.
 Autonomous inspections